 The result is a practice that develops strength, clarity, flexibility, emotional steadiness, and embodied awareness—not through force or intensity, but through consistency, attention, and compassionate discipline.

-If you’d like to explore Zenyasa®, you’re welcome to join an upcoming 12-week semester or schedule a private session to get started at your own pace.
+If you’d like to explore Zenyasa®, you’re welcome to join an upcoming semester or schedule a private session to get started at your own pace.

 If you’re unsure where to begin, reach out and I’ll help you choose the option that’s right for you.